Chaldean Catholic Eparchy of Gazarta

-The Chaldean diocese of Gazarta, named for the town of Jezira (modern Cizre), known in Syriac as Gazarta d'Beth Zabdai, was established on a stable basis in the early nineteenth century.
-Many of the Assyrians of the Gazarta region, including the bishop of Gazarta Pilipus Yaqub Orahim, were killed during the Assyrian genocide during 1914-1918.
-On 3 July 1957, it was suppressed and its territory divided between the Chaldean Catholic Diocese of Diarbekir (Amida), the Chaldean Catholic Diocese of Aleppo and the newly established Chaldean Catholic Diocese of Beirut.
+The Chaldean Catholic eparchy of Gazarta, named for the town of Jezira (modern Cizre), known in Syriac as Gazarta d'Beth Zabdai, was established on a stable basis in the early nineteenth century.
+Many of the Chaldean Catholics of the Gazarta region, including the bishop of Gazarta Pilipus Yaqub Orahim, were killed during the Sayfo during 1914-1918.
+On 3 July 1957, it was suppressed and its territory divided between the Chaldean Catholic Archeparchy of Diarbekir (Amida), the Chaldean Catholic Eparchy of Aleppo and the newly established Chaldean Catholic Eparchy of Beirut.

-Chaldean bishops of Gazarta
+Chaldean Catholic bishops of Gazarta

 The first nineteenth-century bishop of Gazarta was Giwargis Peter di Natale, who was consecrated for Gazarta in 1833 by the patriarch Yohannan VIII Hormizd and transferred to the diocese of DINAmadiya in 1842.

 The patriarch Nicholas I ZayDINa appointed Basil Asmar, previously administrator of the diocese of Amid, to the diocese of Gazarta in 1842.
 Basil was metropolitan of Gazarta for nine years, and Badger noted in 1850 that 'he seldom resides at Jezeerah'.
 He retired due to old age and ill health in 1851.

 The patriarch Joseph VI Audo sent the priest DINAbdishoDIN Dosho (later metropolitan of DINAmadiya) to Gazarta in his place for a year, and appointed Jerome Paul Hindi metropolitan of Gazarta in 1852.
 Hindi was metropolitan of Gazarta until 1873, and was succeeded by Eliya Peter DINAbulyonan (1874–8), who became patriarch in 1879 after Audo's death.

 In 1875, the monk Philip Abraham of the monastery of Notre Dame des Semences, who was born in Telkepe in 1848 and became a priest in 1873, was consecrated metropolitan for India by Joseph VI Audo, who was then challenging the authority of the Padroado jurisdiction in India.
 He was recalled from India in 1881 by Eliya XII DINAbulyonan on instructions from the Vatican, and was transferred to the diocese of Gazarta in 1882, taking the name Mar YaDINqob.
-He was among the many Chaldean clergy murdered in the Armenian massacres of 1915.
+He was among the many Chaldean Catholic clergy murdered in the Armenian massacres of 1915.
 He was the last metropolitan of Gazarta.
-The Assyrian population of the Gazarta district was greatly reduced in the First World War in the Assyrian genocide, and the diocese of Gazarta was not revived afterwards.
+The Chaldean Catholic population of the Gazarta district was greatly reduced in the First World War in the Sayfo, and the diocese of Gazarta was not revived afterwards.